Skip to main content

 Does the combined four- and five-year graduation rate apply to both Dashboard Alternative School Status (DASS) and non-DASS schools?

 Yes.
-Because the U.S. Department of Education denied California’s waiver requesting the continued use of modified methods for DASS schools, beginning with the 2022 California School Dashboard, DASS schools no longer receive the one-year DASS graduation rate.
-Rather, these schools receive the combined four- and five-year graduation rate and this rate is used to determine local educational agency and school support (i.e., Differentiated Assistance and Comprehensive Support and Improvement/Additional Targeted Support and Improvement).
+Beginning with the 2022 California School Dashboard, DASS schools receive the combined four- and five-year graduation rate and this rate is used to determine local educational agency and school support (i.e., Differentiated Assistance and Comprehensive Support and Improvement/Additional Targeted Support and Improvement).
+The one-year graduation rate, which was used prior to 2022 on the Dashboard, is provided for informational purposes only.

 When a student transfers between two schools, is the student included in both schools’ graduation rate?